The City of Victoria

 travels between Port Angeles, on Washington State's Olympic

-Peninsula, several times daily to downtown Victoria, one block away
+Peninsula, several times daily to downtown Victoria, across the road

-from the Harbour Towers Hotel and Suites.
+from the Days Inn.
 The Coho is a car ferry.
 Passengers may

 choose to walk on.